silvesterjk/learnML/obsidian_notes/Language and Sequence Modeling.md

 3. Entropy - Per-word (Cross Entropy)
 	1. Almost the same as the above except that we take log2 here.
 	2. Because probability theory and information theory are connected.
 	3. Read about: Arithmetic coding -- Lossless
+4. Perplexity
+	1. Average number of guesses you'll be taking to get the token right before the language model
+5. Alternate: Featurized Log-Linear Models